 - Give your employees room.
 Don’t hover over them, don’t delegate too many tasks to them and give them some room to breathe;

-- Make sure your team feel cared for.
-A team night out, Pizza Friday, a thank you gift when they’ve done something important – let them know you appreciate their efforts.
+- Make sure your team feels cared for.
+A team night out, Pizza Friday, a thank you gift when they’ve done something important - let them know you appreciate their efforts.

 Need help with your accounts?